Szczebrzeszyn: The Holocaust

-On November 10, 1942, Klukowski wrote: "In principle, all the Jews in the settlements of the Bilgoraj district, to which Szczebreszyn belongs, have been killed.
+On November 10, 1942, Klukowski wrote: "In principle, all the Jews in the settlements of the Biłgoraj district, to which Szczebreszyn belongs, have been killed.
 The only ones remaining are those in the forests, valleys, etc." In total, there were six separate transports from Szczebrzeszyn to Bełżec extermination camp between May and November 1942—totaling more than 5,500 Jewish men, women and children to their immediate deaths.
 Hundreds of other Jews were murdered in Szczebrzeszyn, hunted down by German SS troops and then murdered.
 One Polish couple did shelter a Jewish family and were named Righteous Among the Nations by Yad Vashem after the war.
 The once vibrant Jewish community of Szczebrzeszyn ceased to exist.

 After the Zamość Uprising

 In July the Polish resistance carried out the country-wide Operation Tempest, and in the Zamość region the town of Szczebrzeszyn and Zamość itself were freed by the partisans.